 Independent Reviewing Officers

 Local authorities must appoint Independent Reviewing Officers (IROs) to monitor the cases of all looked after children.
 The duties of the IROs are meant to prevent drift in the implementation of care plans, or the “child lost in care” scenario.

-If IROs are unable to resolve issues with local authorities and there is no one else, including the child himself or herself, who could bring a court action, then they must refer the case to Cafcass Legal for an assessment of whether there should be further family proceedings judicial review proceedings, or freestanding Human Rights Act proceedings.
+If IROs are unable to resolve issues with local authorities and there is no one else, including the child themselves, who could bring a court action, then they must refer the case to Cafcass Legal for an assessment of whether there should be further family proceedings, judicial review proceedings, or freestanding Human Rights Act proceedings.